HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking whether package ‘sparrpowR’ can be installed ...
+WARNING
     ```
-    Package required but not available: ‘spatstat’
+    Found the following significant warnings:

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+      Warning: no DISPLAY variable so Tk is not available
-    manual.
+    See ‘/scratch/henrik/revdepcheck.extras/parallelly/revdep/checks/sparrpowR/new/sparrpowR.Rcheck/00install.out’ for details.
     ```

 # SPARSEMODr

 <details>

-* Version: 1.0.1
+* Version: 1.1.0
 * GitHub: https://github.com/NAU-CCL/SPARSEMODr
 * Source code: https://github.com/cran/SPARSEMODr
-* Date/Publication: 2021-01-21 23:30:06 UTC
+* Date/Publication: 2021-07-01 17:50:02 UTC
 * Number of recursive dependencies: 113

 Run `revdep_details(, "SPARSEMODr")` for more info